1. What is it?

 • Term: Start and end, which is the period to process the service.

-• Who does the procedure: Recipient / Lender
+• Who carries out the procedure: Recipient / Lender

 • List of procedures (type and status):